zzzprojects/learn-orm/tutorials/dapper-fluentmap/convention-based-mapping.md

 In the above code, we have configured to prefix all properties of type string with 'str' when mapping to column names.

-Now make sure to initialize and configure all the entities on which a convention applies as shown below.
+Now make sure to initialize and configure all the entities on which a convention applies, as shown below.

 ```csharp
 FluentMapper.Initialize(config =>